aws-samples/energy-storage-monitoring-and-grid-integration-planning/docs/README_TESTING.md

 - Now click on **Code** section.

 - To get the code please refer folder energy-storage.
 Inside energy-storage go to folder Step Function Code and copy the code inside **es-storagetwin-stepf** and paste it.
-Then click on **Create**.

 > [!NOTE]
 > Change the **[AccountNo]** with your AWS account number and also change the **[region]** where you want to deploy these resources.
 Must do this changes for upcoming step function in 2b and 2c as well.